UI automation carries the load

 AI writes the code now.
 Whether you can trust it is decided by your tests, and most test suites were losing even before AI made it worse.

-everylayer is our agent-powered test pyramid platform.
+everylayer is our agent-powered test pyramid platform, and the Proof Gate for the code your agents write.
 It scores test health across all seven layers of your frontend and backend repos, generates the missing tests as draft pull requests in your repo, and keeps every AI-written change proven before it ships: rapid iterations and scale, with proof.
+It is the same evidence discipline we run on the work itself.

 The problem